jobial-io/scase/README.md

 &nbsp; | Akka Actor | Scase Service
  --- | --- | ---
 **Purpose** | Low level concurrency construct | Thin platform independent layer on any messaging middleware, runtime or protocol (including Akka actors)
-**Handler** | Receive is a partial function, mainly because the actor API was untyped initially, which means it was not possible to decide if a message can be handled without implementing it as a partial function. | Handle is not a partial function: Scase aims to achieve maximum type safety, which means if a service contractually handles a type of message, it should always be able to do that.
+**Handler** | Receive is a partial function in an Akka actor.
+This is mainly because the actor API was originally untyped, which means it was not possible to decide if a message is handled by the actor without implementing it as a partial function. | Handle is **not** a partial function: Scase aims to achieve maximum type safety, which means if a service contractually handles a type of message, it is checked at compile time if it is able to do that.
 Conversely, if a service receives a type of message it cannot handle, the Scase library can tell this based on the type alone, before passing it to the service code.
-This design makes code generally much safer by reducing the possibility of accidentally unhandled requests / responses.
+This design makes code generally much safer by reducing the possibility of accidentally unhandled requests or responses.
 **Request-response type mapping** | Responses are mapped based on a special field in the request message in Akka Typed.
 In untyped actors there is no relationship between requests and responses at the type level. | The mapping is represented as a type class, which means any request-to-response mapping convention can be implemented easily (including Akka's).
 Scase provides default mappings for common patterns.
 **Concurrency** | Akka actors are by design single-threaded | A Scase service is agnostic to the actual runtime that executes the message handler.
 Also, the effect type is pluggable, which allows easy and complete control over concurrency in the service.
-**Runtime** | Akka actors run on the runtime provided by the library | Scase is just a thin layer on the runtime provided by the underlying messaging infrastructure: the same service can run locally or on a serverless cloud runtime.
+**Runtime** | Akka actors run on the runtime provided by the library | Scase is just a thin layer on the runtime provided by the underlying messaging infrastructure: the same service can run locally or on a serverless cloud runtime, for example.
 The main purpose of Scase is to provide a portable API and decouple business logic from the underlying details.

 You can easily expose an existing actor as a Scase service or run a Scase service as an Actor:
 ...